riotkit-org/backup-repository/docs/source/domain/securecopy/index.rst

 Storage mirroring with additional layer of security - encryption on the server side.

-Features:
+**Features:**

 - Each client have it's own permissions.
 - Encryption credentials are per-client (in token generated in File Repository)
+- The encryption is strong AES-256 in CBC mode with PBKDF2
 - Black-box/Zero-knowledge encryption, the client only retrieve data
-- External, ready to use client application "kropot-cli" that will help you to better redistribute your bread ;-)
+- External, ready to use client application "kropot-cli" that will help you to better redistribute your bread to other bakeries for backup

 =======================================================================  ===================================================================================
  The difference between "rsync" type tools and File Repository's Secure Copy